chokopapashi/HZUtils/README.md

 HZUtils
 =======
 org.hirosezouen.hznet
-  L...hznet is a useful simple socket library.
+  L...hznet is a useful simple socket library for the Scala programing language.